javc402/skills-introduction-to-github/README.md

 In this exercise, you will:

-1. Create a branch
+1. Create a branch ok
-2. Commit a file
+2. Commit a file ok
-3. Open a pull request
+3. Open a pull request ok
-4. Merge your pull request
+4. Merge your pull request ok

 ### How to start this exercise